Park Bo-Gum Paints The Town Red In Jakarta, Next Fan Meeting In Taiwan To Have Kim Yoon-jung As His Surprise Guest?

 The chemistry between Park Bo-gum and Kim Yoon-jung was endearing in the historical romance.

 “Romancing Kim Yoon-jung was especially fun.
 The energy and connection between the two were palpable while acting.
-I felt like we would look into each other’s eyes and know what the other was feeling,” Park Bo-gum said, according to a report by Inquisitr.
+I felt like we would look into each other’s eyes and know what the other was feeling,” Park Bo-gum said, according to a report by the Inquisitr.
 His on-screen love interest Hong Ra-on, who disguises herself as a eunuch and later reunite with the prince, held the audience in sway.

 “It got to the point where we would burst out laughing just by looking at each other.
 But I learned a lot from Kim.
 She’s done lots more period pieces.
 And she would analyze her scripts really thoroughly and sometimes help me catch on to parts that I missed,” he said.